-A major focus is the writing program which emphasizes creative expression, creativity, personal voice, and revision and integrates writing mechanics such as sentence structure, grammar and spelling into revisions.
-Students are taught to appreciate and use a variety of writing styles.
-Formal essays or reports, assigned in each of the classes, provide opportunities to incorporate all the elements of expression, mechanics, and style into a work of individual significance.
+A major focus is the writing program, which emphasizes creative expression, creativity, personal voice, and revision, integrates writing mechanics such as sentence structure, grammar and spelling into revisions.
+Students learn to appreciate and use a variety of writing styles.
+Formal essays and reports, assigned in each class, provide opportunities to incorporate all the elements of expression, mechanics, and style into a work of individual significance.

 Geography, world history, cultural awareness, current events, social justice and their connections to other areas of the humanities allow students to integrate their knowledge and make tactile connections to the complex history and issues of our world.
 Every class focuses on one or more areas of the world or specific time periods during the year.
 Students learn essential skills — research, analysis of sources, comparing, critical reading — necessary for success after Peninsula.
 But more than that, they learn how to engage with history and understand it, that questioning is essential in the quest of truth and is the foundation of the democratic process.

 Peninsula’s Upper School math program is based on research that has shown that collaborative learning, critical thinking, analysis, and communicating about thinking processes result in excellence in student performance in high-level math.

 Skills developed throughout the earlier grades are combined with more advanced creative analysis and sequential thinking in the Upper School math courses, fostering the reasoning skills necessary for success in higher level mathematics.
 Students are brought from a concrete level of understanding to more abstract forms in math at a pace that works for them.
 Studies of algebraic concepts become increasingly sophisticated, taking advantage of the growing abstract thinking skills of early adolescents.